urbas/bud/README.md

 ## Quick-start

-1. Install Bud (use the links at the top of this page).
+1. Install Bud (use the links at the top).

-1. Create a folder for your project.
+1. Create a folder for your project and navigate into it.

 1. Place some sources into the `src/main/cs` folder.
 Including a class with the `Main` method.
 Here's an example: